 "―Think about it, brother, one of the worst earthquakes in US history was right here in 1811," said Marta.

-"The thing was on the ground for three and half hours and moved at an average speed of 65 miles an hour.
+"In 1925, a mile-wide tornado crossed both the Mississippi and Ohio Rivers.
+The thing was on the ground for three and half hours and moved at an average speed of 65 miles an hour.
 300 mile-per-hour winds destroyed 20,000 homes and killed nearly 700 people in three states, including 260 people in Murphysboro.
 Hell, all told, 2000 people were reported missing—2000 people!
-It was an F-5, a once-in-a-thousand-years occurrence, the worst tornado in history...sh--!”
+It was an F-5, a once-in-a-thousand-years occurrence, the worst tornado in history…shit!"

-"But what do those disasters have to do with anything?”
+"But what do those disasters have to do with anything?” asked Peter.

-"Okay, I get the idea.
+"Okay, I get the idea," said Peter.